sacot41/SCHm10/README.md

 # SCHm10
 Helper class to configure HM-10 with arduino

+SCHm10 is a help class to avoid having to constantly refer to the HM-10 datasheet.
+It implements functions to modify the basic parameters of the Bluetooth module HM-10, such as its name, the baud rate, the password, etc.

 # Install

-You can either install through the Arduino Library Manager.
+You can install through the Arduino Library Manager.

 # Example